Sulaiman001/encryptonote/README.md

 This hash should be stored in the `$cfg['secrets'] = array("your-secret-hash")` array.

+Run `composer.phar install`, where composer executable may differ from the example.

 Open: https://example.com/notes/index.php?s=your-secret

 This will redirect to the `home` note by default.
 Add the query string parameter